Welcome to Treehouse Book Club!

 Monthly Book Guides

-Each month, you'll receive a detailed Book Club Guide which includes four Weekly Lesson Grids.
+Each month, you'll receive a detailed digital Book Club Guide which includes four Weekly Lesson Grids.
 The Weekly Lesson Grid is intended to be used as a menu for how to study the assigned reading each week.
 Lesson plans are compiled in a weekly format, so the parent can choose which activities to use each day.
 These lessons offer opportunities to READ, DISCUSS, LEARN, EXPLORE, and MAKE bringing the books to life.
 The Book Club Guide also includes materials lists, recipes, worksheets, and reference links to enhance your study.

 Book Report Booklet